jensengroup/fragbuilder/README.md

 import fragbuilder

-5) Look in examples/*.py for inspiration
+5) Look in examples/\*.py for inspiration

-6) There is not much documentation at this point.
-Type help(openbabel) in a Python shell to access the man pages.
+6) Type help(fragbuilder) in a Python shell to access the documentation.

+help(fragbuilder.peptide) will give you the user documentation for most of fragbuilder's functionality.

 How to cite use of fragbuilder:
 ===============================
-Do something like this:
+For now do something like this:
 "fragbuilder" (2013) Anders S. Christensen, Jan H. Jensen, https://github.com/andersx/fragbuilder There will be a proper paper on arXiv shortly.

 Licensing
 =========
-fragbuilder is licensed under the two-clause BSD license which mean you can pretty much do whatever you want as long as you cite properly and/or mentions the name of the authors.
+fragbuilder is licensed under the two-clause BSD license which mean you can pretty much do whatever you want as long as you cite properly and/or mentions the name of the authors. fragbuilder also packages the BASILISK library under the terms of the Gnu GPL.